balena-io/debugging-masterclass/README.md

 ### 8.1 Service Image, Container and Volume Locations

-balenaEngine stores all its writable data in the `/var/lib/docker` directory, which is part of the data partition.
+balenaEngine stores all its writeable data in the `/var/lib/docker` directory, which is part of the data partition.
 We can see this by using the `mount`
 command:
 ```